futurice/windows-app-development-best-practices/README.md

 ### Unblock downloaded DLLs before referencing them in your projects

 For security reasons, Windows usually 'blocks' files downloaded from the internet.
 If you try to add a reference to such a DLL in Visual Studio, you get an incorrect error message: _"A reference to a higher version or incompatible assembly cannot be added to the project."_ Whenever you get the error, go to Properties of the DLL file and click Unblock.
 You should now be able to add the reference.

-## Windows App Development

-### Refer to the right documentation

-When searching for the official documentation for a class, it's easy to end up somewhere else than the documentation for Universal Apps.
-Generally Universal Apps utilize the new WinRT API (available for all languages) and the .NET for Universal Apps (available for managed languages).
-Many of the classes used in Universal Apps have existed (possible with differences) in incompatible .NET versions.
-Therefore, if you search e.g. for UIElement, you might end up at http://msdn.microsoft.com/en-us/library/system.windows.uielement%28v=vs.110%29.aspx, while the correct documentation for the WinRT class can be found at http://msdn.microsoft.com/en-us/library/windows/apps/windows.ui.xaml.uielement.aspx.

-You know that you are in the correct documentation if it lists Windows Store Apps or Windows Runtime Apps as a supported platform.

-The landing base for Universal Apps API documentation cant be found at: http://msdn.microsoft.com/en-us/library/windows/apps/br211369.aspx

 ### Do not hardcode a Name for your custom controls